 07 – Do Not Add Sites To Your Newsletter Without Permission

 I at least want a hello from you first before I end up becoming one of the fan masses.
 I may not unsubscribe, but I will block it instead so that I make sure I can’t see that newsletter ever again.
-Tailored approach is key.
+A tailored approach is key.

 08 – Stat Boasting Turn Off